oyieroyier/javascript_practice/functions/README.md

 The return value then becomes the value of the **function-invocation expression**.

-JS fxns are objects.
+JS functions are objects.
 Meaning they can be:

 - Assigned to variables and passed to other functions.
 - Set properties on.